FluentValidation/FluentValidation/docs/inheritance.md

 }
 ```

-Next we create validators for Person and Organisation:
+Next we create validators for Person and Organization:

 ```csharp
 public class PersonValidator : AbstractValidator<Person>